 Availability and price

-Anyone hoping the new MacBooks would cost the same as the previous generation may want to crack open the piggy bank.
-The basic 13-inch model will start at a staggering $1,500, while the 13-inch version with the Touch Bar will cost a whopping $1,800 — and that’s just the baseline configuration.
+Anyone hoping the new MacBooks would cost the same as the previous generation may want to crack open the piggy bank — and probably check out some cheaper alternatives too.
+The basic 13-inch model starts at $1,300 with the reduced 128GB of SSD storage, while the 13-inch version with the Touch Bar will cost a whopping $1,500 — and that’s just the baseline configuration.
 Additional memory and a faster processor cost extra.
 If those numbers make you queasy, consider moving toward a couch before you read on.

 The 15-inch MacBook Pro starts at $2,400.
 Users who want a bit more power can upgrade to the version with a 2.7GHz quad-core processor for $2,700.